Johann Baptist von Spix: Publications

 Spix was honoured and knighted by the king of Bavaria.
 He worked hard on his zoological materials and prepared a description of the journey together with Martius.
 This description was printed in three volumes in 1823, 1828 and 1831, translated into English (first volume only) and Portuguese, which are still of great importance.
 Spix died during the preparation of the second volume, but Martius finished its publication using the notes of Spix and himself.
 Spix described and named many birds, primates, bats, and reptiles.
 Altogether he described some 500 to 600 species and subspecies.
 Furthermore, several species are named after him.
 Among Spix's most renowned discoveries is the species Spix's macaw, named after the explorer by the German naturalist Georg Marcgrave.
 He died on 13 May 1826 in Munich, possibly from a tropical disease acquired on his expedition.

 Legacy

 Spix is commemorated in the scientific names of three species of South American reptiles: Acanthochelys spixii, a turtle; Chironius spixii, a snake; and Micrurus spixii, a venomous coral snake.

+Birds named for Spix include Spix's guan (Penelope jacquacu), Spix's macaw (Cyanospitta spixii), Spix's warbling-antbird (Hypocnemis striata), Spix's woodcreeper (Xiphorhynchus spixii), and Spix's spinetail (Synallaxis spixi).

+Mammals named for Spix include Spix's disk-winged bat (Thyroptera tricolor), Spix's red-handed howler (Alouatta discolor), Spix's white-fronted capuchin (Cebus unicolor), Spix's night monkey (Aotus vociferans), and Spix's yellow-toothed cavy (Galea spixii).

-The Madamango sea catfish, Cathorops spixii, was named in his honor in 1829.
+The catfish Cathorops spixii was named in his honor in 1829.

 Asolene spixii is named for Spix.

 The University of Bamberg, Germany, has established an annual international visiting professorship that carries Spix' name.